 You can also adjust the sourness by adding more or less lemon juice per cup of soy milk.

-Unsweetened soy milk with lemon juice can be used as an ingredient for several dishes such as pancakes, biscuits, and quick bread, ensuring your recipes are still delicious even though you’re skipping out on dairy products.
+Unsweetened soy milk with lemon juice can be used as an ingredient for several dishes such as pancakes, biscuits, and quick bread, making sure your recipes are still delicious even though you're skipping out on dairy products.

 2 - Coconut Milk with Apple Cider Vinegar

-Coconut milk with apple cider vinegar is a unique combination of ingredients that has many uses in cooking.
+Coconut milk with apple cider vinegar is a unique combination of ingredients that has many uses in cooking - and when coconut texture matters, see shredded coconut substitute ideas for texture.

 The acidity of the vinegar causes the coconut milk to become thick and creamy, like buttermilk, perfect for adding to your favorite baked goods or sauces.

-The flavor and texture are slightly sweet from the coconut milk and tart from the apple cider vinegar, creating an enjoyable culinary experience.
+The flavor and texture are slightly sweet from the coconut milk and tart from the apple cider vinegar, creating an enjoyable cooking experience.

 Coconut milk with apple cider vinegar is a delicious dairy-free alternative that makes baking more flavorful and accessible.